Location & getting there

 Gay massage in Russell Square

 If you are looking for a gay massage within a close proximity to your home or hotel, you are in the luck.
 Our handsome and experienced masseur Luis resides in Holborn and his home is perfectly equipped for a relaxing massage session.
 As with all of our locations, showering facilities are available, so you can even squeeze a session in between the meetings.
 But only if you will be able to relax!
 Otherwise it’s best to book your massage when you have more time to enjoy it.
 Other masseurs nearby are William in Covent Garden and Felix in Fitzrovia (Warren Street or Goodge Street stop on the underground).
 It is also possible to book an outcall to your home or hotel, whereby a masseur of your choice will visit you instead.
-This service costs an extra £30 for taxi and travel time.
+This service costs an extra £50 for taxi and travel time.
 Would you like to discuss your options further?
 Contact us on +44 7492 898079 (we’re on Whatsapp too).

 Things to do near Russell Square